mruby/mruby/doc/guides/symbol.md

 ### Disabling Preallocated Symbols

-By defining `MRB_NO_PRESYM` macro, you can disable preallocated symbols.
-Or you can specify `conf.disable_presym` in the configuration file.
+You can disable preallocated symbols by specifying `conf.disable_presym` in the configuration file.